 When a User requires to access an application from the Connected Device, or the Application requires to exchange data with the Application Server, the application signals to the OBF Client the requirement to use the bootstrap framework for authentication.
+This process in accomplished in the following steps:

-This will initiate step 1 of the bootstrapping, if it has not been executed previously.
-The bootstrapping itself can be done either using pre-shared keys, or by using asymmetric keys.
-The resource server will validate (in step 2) if the User has the right to use the authentication for the given application.
-To end the bootstrapping stage, the Authentication Server and OBF Client agree on a session key to be used.
-In step 3 the User request towards the Application server is executed and the application will run the challenge it deems fit (not in the scope of this recommendation) to identify the User.
-If the User responds positively in step 4, the Application Server will issue a challenge to the Authentication Server (step 5), and if this step is completed successfully the Authentication Server will provide the session key material that was previously agreed on between the OBF Client and Authentication Server.
-In step 6 typically the session key is used to set up a TLS secure connection for any data exchange between the Connected Device application and the Application Server.
+- 1. Bootstrapping is initiated, if it has not been executed previously.
+The bootstrapping itself can be done either using pre-shared keys, or by using asymmetric keys. - 2.
+The resource server validates if the User has the right to use the authentication for the given application.
+To end the bootstrapping stage, the Authentication Server and OBF Client agree on a OBF_Token [session key material] to be used upon successful verification. - 3.
+The User request towards the Application server is executed and the application will run the challenge it deems fit (not in the scope of this recommendation) to identify the User. - 4.
+User responds to the Challenge thrown by the Application - 5.
+Application Server issues a challenge to the Authentication Server - 6.
+Upon successful completion of the steps 4,5 the Authentication Server will provide OBF_Token [session key material] that was previously agreed on between the OBF Client and Authentication Server.
+The OBF_Token [session key material] is used to set up a TLS secure connection for any data exchange between the Connected Device application and the Application Server.